Mr-Expence/Mr_Expence-Website/website/making_a_new_pack.md

 | MacOS | `~/Library/Application Support/minecraft/resourcepacks` |
 | Linux | `~/.minecraft/resourcepacks` |

+This will be diffrent if you're using a third party launcher.
 You can also get to it by clicking `Open Pack Folder` in Minecraft:

 ![Open Resource Pack Folder](https://www.notion.so/assets/resourcepackguide/images/making-a-pack/open-rp-folder.png)